shivam4940x/shivam4940x/README.md

 I'm currently in college (not really interested in it), but I’ve been passionate about coding since 2022.
 I love building things, exploring tech, and I’m actively shaping my future around it.
 Right now, I work as a full-stack developer with a strong command of JavaScript and TypeScript, focusing on scalable, efficient web applications.

 **My Interest**:
+- Tech in general
-- Cybersecurity and ethical hacking
+- Cybersecurity
 - Building scaleable web apps.
 - Leading about tech
-- cryptography

  **I am open to**: